What is the ‘OPCAT’?

-The Optional Protocol to the Convention against Torture (OPCAT) is an international human rights treaty designed to prevent torture and cruel, inhuman or degrading treatment or punishment in all places of detention.
-It introduces a combined system of national and international monitoring of all places of detention.
+The Optional Protocol to the Convention against Torture (OPCAT) is an international human rights treaty designed to prevent torture and ill-treatment in all places of detention.
+It introduces a system of national and international monitoring of all places of detention.

 How does OPCAT prevent mistreatment?

 The OPCAT recognises the central importance of inspection as a way of preventing human rights violations.
 These inspections create transparency and accountability, which in turn act as a deterrent against future cruel treatment.

 The national part of the monitoring system introduced by OPCAT is a National Preventative Mechanism (NPM).
 NPMs conduct regular visits to all types of places where people are deprived of liberty.
 NPMs must be independent of the government, have access to all places of detention, all information related to such detention and to be able to talk privately with the people who are detained.

 The international part of this monitoring system is the Subcommittee on Prevention of Torture (SPT).

 Places of detention are not limited to prisons.
 The OPCAT applies to anywhere people are deprived of their liberty.
 The ratification of OPCAT would positively impact the lives of vulnerable children and adults.
 Examples of places of detention include, but are not limited to: